On this page

 Setting up a bookkeeping system

-When you set up your financial records you need to make sure they meet any compliance requirements such as GST or other tax compliance.
+When you set up your financial records, you need to make sure they meet any compliance requirements such as GST or other tax compliance.

 This is done through setting up classifications, also known as a chart of accounts.
 A chart of accounts is a listing of all the accounts needed to cover the financial transactions of the business.
 Classifications are used to separate profit and loss calculations to show where a business is making or losing money.
-It is also used to determine the overall financial position of a business in a balance sheet.
+It's also used to determine the overall financial position of a business in a balance sheet.

 How to set up a chart of accounts

-- define the various accounts to be used in the business, such as different classes of assets, liabilities, expenses and sales revenue
+- Define the various accounts to be used in the business, such as different classes of assets, liabilities, expenses and sales revenue.

-- allocate various sub accounts under these main accounts
+- Allocate various sub-accounts under these main accounts.

 Accounting packages have predefined chart of accounts which you can allocate to your own financial transactions.